yurtemre7/mouse-battery/readme.md

 1. Delete the `mouse-battery` folder.
 2. Delete the `start_mouse.bat` file in your startup folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup).
-3. Delete the Python libraries installed via Pip:
-   - `pip uninstall rivalcfg`
-   - `pip uninstall pystray`
-   - `pip uninstall pillow`
-4. Uninstall Python 3 if you no longer need it.
+3. Uninstall Python 3 if you no longer need it.

 ## Acknowledgements